Certificates and Degrees

 COT students can earn the Associate of Applied Science (AAS) degree or the Associate of Science (AS) degree.
 The associate degrees require a minimum of two to three years of program coursework and additional general education courses.
 The AAS requires a minimum of 16 credits of general education and the AS requires a minimum of 35 credits of general education.
 These skills lead to proficiencies and entry level skills required by business and industry.

-The Bachelor of Applied Science (BAS) and the Bachelor of Applied Technology (BAT) degrees are interdisciplinary degrees designed specifically for students who have completed Associate of Applied Science (AAS) degrees approved by the Idaho State Board of Education.
-The purpose of these degrees is to provide AAS graduates the opportunity to expand their general education competencies and to enhance the technical coursework of their AAS with related academic coursework.
-These degrees build upon the knowledge a student gained through the pursuit of the AAS while providing the education and critical-thinking skills that open career opportunities.
-The BAS and BAT degrees are administered through the Student Services Office in the College of Technology.
+The Bachelor of Applied Science (BAS) degree is an interdisciplinary degree designed specifically for students who have completed Associate of Applied Science (AAS) degrees approved by the Idaho State Board of Education.
+The purpose of this degree is to provide AAS graduates the opportunity to expand their general education competencies and to enhance the technical coursework of their AAS with related academic coursework.
+This degree builds upon the knowledge a student gained through the pursuit of the AAS while providing the education and critical-thinking skills that open career opportunities.
+The BAS degree is administered through the Student Services Office in the College of Technology.
 All individual degree plans are approved by assigned advisors and a committee.

-The BAS/BAT degree includes the following credit requirements:
+The BAS degree includes the following credit requirements:

 Requirements for Robotics and Communication Systems Engineering Technology (3-year A.A.S)